zulip/zulip/docs/production/security-model.md

   possessing a URL to a secret file in Zulip does not provide unauthorized users with access to that file.

+  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend.
+  Every access
-  We have a similar protection for the `LOCAL_UPLOADS_DIR` backend, that is only unavailable on Ubuntu Trusty (this is the one place in Zulip where behavior is currently different between different OS versions).
-For platforms that are not Ubuntu Trusty, every access to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).
+  to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).

-  On Ubuntu Trusty, because the older version of `nginx` available there doesn't have proper Unicode support for the `X-Accel-Redirect` feature, the `LOCAL_UPLOADS_DIR` backend only has the single layer of security described at the beginning of this section (long, randomly generated secret URLs).
-This could be fixed with further engineering, but given the upcoming end-of-life of Ubuntu Trusty, we have no plans to do that further work.

 * Zulip supports using the Camo image proxy to proxy content like inline image previews that can be inserted into the Zulip message